Beltline community investment fund

 The Illuminate the City project, by the Nite Gallery society, is an example of a community-initiated project partially funded by the Beltline Community Investment Fund.
 The project transforms select downtown office buildings into canvasses by projecting artwork on their walls.
 It aims to help promote local artists and events, visually enhance the public realm, support way-finding and deter graffiti.

 The BCIF operates based on a terms of reference approved by Council.
 A committee accepts, reviews and approves applications.
-The committee includes the Councillor for Ward 8 and representatives from the Beltline Communities of Victoria and Connaught Association, Victoria Park Business Revitalization Zone, 4th Street Business Revitalization Zone, the Urban Development Institute and The City of Calgary.
+The committee includes the Councillor for Ward 8 and representatives from the Beltline Communities of Victoria and Connaught Association, Victoria Park Business Improvement Area, 4th Street Business Improvement Area, the Urban Development Institute and The City of Calgary.